perpetual-education-personal/order-of-importance/README.md

 ### list pages and detail pages

-routing with querystrings, detail templates, database ideas, form validation, route based styling, JSON,
+routing with querystrings, detail templates, database ideas, form validation, route based styling, JSON.
+These are important to understand.
+The idea of a list page and a detail page will come with with not only Wordpress, but _any framework_.

-You can continue to play off of the monster adoption idea - or any other ideas you have that fit your goals/idea job.
+You can continue to play off of the monster adoption idea or any other ideas you have that fit your goals/idea job.

 - [ ] Done [link to proof](https://peprojects.dev)

-It would probably be best to do it a few different ways - to practice and really get it down.
+It would probably be best to do it a few different ways to practice and really get it down.

 - [ ] Done [link to proof](https://peprojects.dev)